AnyBody/tutorials/Motion_Capture_Movement/lesson2.md

 the model, and they require solution time.
 It is therefore more efficient to leave the markers out unless you really need them.

-Now that there is driver between pendulum and the marker, it is possible to simultaneously draw both the point on the pendulum and the marker from the C3D file.
+Now that there is a driver between pendulum and the marker, it is possible to simultaneously draw both the point on the pendulum and the marker from the C3D file.
 To do this, start by placing the cursor inside the AnyKinDriverMarker object.